 The only difference is the first letter (read from right to left).
 Light begins with aleph, a letter heavily associated with God, and skin begins with ahyin, the letter that also means eye.
 Both aleph and ahyin are silent letters.
 They have no sound aside from the vowel associated with them.
 In our words above, the vowel is shown by the letter vav with the dot on top, called a cholem vav.
 The last letter is a resh, an “r” sound that pictographically means “a man’s head.”

-If we simply look at the pictographic meaning of these words, both have a heart that connects.
+By simply looking at the pictographic meaning of these words, both have a heart that connects.
 Vav means to link, connect, or hook together.
 It is also the number 6, the creation day for both beast and man.
-In our passage in Genesis, we are dealing with a beast (snake) that speaks like a man.
+The verses above in Genesis, deals with a beast (snake) that speaks like a man.

-If we look at the other Hebrew letters for each word, we learn what light and skin connects or links one with.
-In the case of light, the head (resh) is connected to God (aleph), our Father.
+Examining the other Hebrew letters for each word, reveals what light and skin connects or links one with.
+In the case of light, the head (resh) is connected to God (aleph), the Father.
 But in the case of skin, the head (resh) is connected to only what one’s eyes (ahyin) can see (flesh).

 Do you recall what organ tempted Chavah (Eve) to fall into deception?

 The serpent said to the woman, “You surely will not die!
 “For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”
 (Gen. 3:4-5)

 The serpent, the one that was arum (cunning), was implying that Adam and Chavah were “blind” in some way.
 Recall that at this point, Adam and Chavah were naked, arom, but had no shame.
 Before sin, their covering was the spiritual light of Elohim (God).
 Again, notice below the association with EYES.